chriskomus/solar-battery-bt-monitor/README.md

 All-in-one DIY solar charge controller and battery monitoring dashboard solution!

-This guide is for Renogy BT-1 compatible charge controllers and the Junctek KH140F bluetooth battery monitor, monitored by a Raspberry Pi.
+This guide is for Renogy BT-1 compatible charge controllers and the Junctek KG-F Series bluetooth battery monitor, monitored by a Raspberry Pi.

 A real-time dashboard for monitoring the performance of your system uses a touch-screen LCD displaying a Grafana dashboard with Prometheus for data logging from a Python script.